DavidCBeach/YourCoastAndroid/README.md

 - [x] User can read information about the California Coastal Commission.
 - [x] User can email the California Coastal Commission.
 - [ ] User can upload a photo as a request for submission to the database.
+- [ ] User can filter locations according to their ammenities.

 ## Video Walkthrough